retrocryptomining/data/tor_crawl/README.md

 # Contents

-This directory contains results and code for scanning Tor exit nodes for injection.
+This directory contains results for scanning Tor exit nodes for injection.
 Author: Nathan S. Evans <nathan.s.evans at du.edu>.

 The methodology for this scan is incredibly simple (naive?).